ozwillo/ozwillo-kernel/README.md

 ### Application catalog

-The application catalog is two-fold: it holds a catalog of applications proposed by providers, and the instances of those applications as picked or bought by users or organizations.
+The application catalog is three-fold: it holds a catalog of applications proposed by providers, the instances of those applications as picked or bought by users or organizations, and the services provided by those application instances.

-Each application (or instance of an application) can be composed of a so-called Service Provider and a number of so-called Data Providers, each being optional.
+An Application Instance is a piece of software running in the context of an individual or organization who picked our bought it.
-The Service Provider is the user-visible (GUI) part of the application, whereas the Data Providers make the data available for other applications to use.
+It can make its data available fo other application instances to use.

+A Service is a user-visible (GUI) part of an application instance, there can be several services per application instance, and each one can be public or private, and/or be assigned to specific users.

+It doesn't matter how application instances are deployed, i.e. whether they're tenants in a single running piece of software or is specifically installed/deployed for a particular user or organization.

-Signing in to a Service Provider uses OpenID Connect 1.0, while authorizations to access data at a Data Provider uses OAuth 2.0.
+Signing in to a Service uses OpenID Connect 1.0, while authorizations to access data at an Application Instance uses OAuth 2.0.

 ### User management, profile and graph